j4ke-exe/Coin-Flip/README.md

 # About Coin-Flip
-Experience the excitement of a classic coin flip game, now enhanced with the power of NumPy and PyQt5.
-Watch as a virtual coin is flipped 1000 times and compete to see who can predict the outcome the most times.
-May the odds be ever in your favor! <br>
+Get ready for some thrilling action with Coin Flip!
+This classic game has been enhanced with the use of NumPy and PyQt5, allowing for an immersive and interactive experience.
+See who can predict the outcome of 1000 coin flips the most times.
+May the odds be in your favor! <br>

 # Dependencies
 * Python 3.x <br>